-Unfortunately, construction is sometimes unavoidable when you're behind the wheel.
+Unfortunately, construction is sometimes unavoidable when you're behind the wheel, especially during the Spring and Summer months.
 And while it's easy to get frustrated when you get stuck in construction, it's important to understand that construction is necessary to keep our roads safe.
 Unfortunately, many are hurt and injured in construction zone accidents every day as a result of drivers not following some important construction zone safety tips.

 Increase Your Following Distance